thinkWhere/GeoServer-Docker/README.md

 # docker-geoserver

 A simple docker container that runs Geoserver influenced by this docker
-recipe: https://github.com/kartoza/docker-geoserver by Tim Sutton
+recipe: https://github.com/kartoza/docker-geoserver by Tim Sutton.
+Created with input from GeoSolutions.

 This container is configured to build with:
 * Tomcat8.5
 * Openjdk 8
-* GeoServer 2.8.x / 2.9.x
+* GeoServer 2.8.x / 2.9.x / 2.10.x
 * GeoServer Plugins: Any plugins downloaded to /resources/plugins